kevingbb/intro-to-intelligent-apps/labs/extra/data/movies-md/Fast X.md

 # Fast X

+## Overview

-**Overview:** Over many missions and against impossible odds, Dom Toretto and his family have outsmarted, out-nerved and outdriven every foe in their path.
+ Over many missions and against impossible odds, Dom Toretto and his family have outsmarted, out-nerved and outdriven every foe in their path.
 Now, they confront the most lethal opponent they've ever faced: A terrifying threat emerging from the shadows of the past who's fueled by blood revenge, and who is determined to shatter this family and destroy everything—and everyone—that Dom loves, forever.

+## Details

 **Release Date:** 2023-05-17

 **Genres:** Action, Crime, Thriller

-**Keywords:** sequel, revenge, racing, family, cars

 **Popularity:** 3576.187

 **Vote Average:** 7.3

-**Reviews:**

----
+**Keywords:** sequel, revenge, racing, family, cars

+## Reviews

-**Author:** MSB
+**Review by** MSB

 **Rating:** 6.0